 A.14.2.9 System acceptance testing

-Acceptance testing programs and related criteria should be established for new information systems, upgrades and new versions.
+Acceptance testing programs and related criteria should be established for new information systems, upgrades, and new versions.

 System acceptance testing should include testing of information security requirements and adherence to secure system development practices.
 The testing should also be conducted on received components and integrated systems.
-Organizations can leverage automated tools, such as code analysis tools or vulnerability scanners, and should verify the remediation of security related defects.
+Organizations can leverage automated tools, such as code analysis tools or vulnerability scanners, and should verify the remediation of security-related defects.
 Testing should be performed in a realistic test environment to ensure that the system will not introduce vulnerabilities to the organization’s environment and that the tests are reliable.

-One of the security layers that can expose serious vulnerabilities is the application layer.
+One of the security layers that can expose serious vulnerabilities in the application layer.
 Inventorying and securing all applications, software interfaces, or integration points that “touch” sensitive data is crucial in any organization that handles personal identity data, HIPAA, PCI, or any data that can lead to identifying confidential information.
 Unfortunately, this layer is subject to extensive variations and stretches across many technologies, human competencies, and organizational controls, practices, and standards.
 As such, it is difficult to secure and sustain, usually requiring departments to re-evaluate much of their software development, acquisition, and production control organization, staffing, and practices.
 Moreover, since applications are enhanced to adapt to changing business needs relatively often, even while the technology they depend on may also be changing, a consistent and “routinized” approach to maintaining their security must be adopted.
 Fortunately, there are many excellent resources to help organizations get started.
-The Information Technology Infrastructure Library (ITIL) is one of the oldest and most mature frameworks for IT service management, and offers a wealth of best practice documents.
+The Information Technology Infrastructure Library (ITIL) is one of the oldest and most mature frameworks for IT service management and offers a wealth of best practice documents.
 JIRA is a project tracking tool that is very useful for bug tracking and change management.
 Jira workflows can be customized and used to formalize testing procedures.

 A.14.2.1 Secure Development Policy

 Rules for the development of software and systems should be established and applied to developments within the organization.
-A secure development policy is used to ensure that development environments are themselves secure and that the processes for developing and implementing systems and system changes encourage the use of secure coding and development practices.
+Secure development policy is used to ensure that development environments are themselves secure and that the processes for developing and implementing systems and system changes encourage the use of secure coding and development practices.
 Such policies will include showing how security needs to be considered at all stages of the development lifecycle from design through to live implementation.
-Specific coding languages and development tools have different vulnerabilities and require different “hardening” techniques accordingly and it is important that these are identified and agreed and developers are made aware of their responsibilities to follow them.
+Specific coding languages and development tools have different vulnerabilities and require different “hardening” techniques accordingly and it is important that these are identified and agreed upon and developers are made aware of their responsibilities to follow them.
 Compliant policies will address security checkpoints during development; secure repositories; security in version control; application security knowledge; and developers’ ability to avoid vulnerabilities, then find and fix them when they occur.
-The auditor will be looking here to see that security considerations are appropriate to the level of risk for the systems being developed or changed and that those doing the development understand the need to include security consideration throughout the development lifecycle.
-Strong initial screening in hiring for these skills, in life management and training of resources is essential and practices like pair programming, peer reviews and independent quality assurance, code reviews and testing are all positive attributes.
+The auditor will be looking here to see that security considerations are appropriate to the level of risk for the systems being developed or changed and that those doing the development understand the need to include security considerations throughout the development lifecycle.
+Strong initial screening in hiring for these skills, in-life management, and training of resources is essential and practices like pair programming, peer reviews and independent quality assurance, code reviews, and testing are all positive attributes.